 The organization’s Campus program offers two-week specialized summer courses for girls in grades 6–12, and the Summer Immersion Program provides 10th- and 11th-grade girls intensive coding courses and experiences at major tech companies.

 School-based chapters of IGNITE Worldwide offer panel discussions featuring women in STEM careers, field trips to corporations to see women at work in STEM occupations, interactive workshops and job-shadowing opportunities.
 Female enrollment in computer science and engineering classes at participating schools has increased 30–80 percent.

 Inspiring Girls Expeditions’ tuition-free wilderness expeditions give teens 12 days in the field studying glaciers, volcanoes and marine science.
-Applications (opening in December) are competitive, but are not strictly based on academic achievement.
+Applications (open in December) are competitive, but are not strictly based on academic achievement.

 Although programs are tuition-free, with food and equipment provided, participants do incur travel costs.

 STEM Paths Innovation Network’s SPIN Girls program launched in fall 2018 to provide eighth-graders with immersive STEM learning experiences and mentorship by professionals of color from across King County.
-Participants in the program convene for 10 sessions over the course of a school year, dividing time between project-based learning (Lab Days) and visits to partner organizations (Field Days).
-Applications are open until filled, but space is limited for this free program (registration for 2020–21 is currently open).
+Participants in the program convene for 10 sessions over the course of a school year, dividing time between project-based learning (lab days) and visits to partner organizations (field days).
+Applications are currently closed, but keep checking the website for upcoming opportunities, including a summer retreat in July 2023.